wavefrontHQ/docs/pages/doc/tracing_apdex.md

 ### Update the Legend on the Application Status

 You can update the response time threshold (T) using the Settings icon on the app map, table view, or grid view on the Application Status page.

+{% include note.html content="Only users that have [super admin permissions](authorization.html#who-is-the-super-admin-user) can configure the threshold (T).
+If you don't have permission, you don't see the **Configure Apdex** setting."%}

 1. Click **Applications** > **Application Status**
 1. Click the settings icon on the app map, table view, or grid view.